mever-team/FairBench/CONTRIBUTING.md

 Contributions will be strictly reviewed when targeting the following directories, as it can be very tricky to recover from failures found in respective code segments:

-- Editing the *fairbench/v1* directory will not be accepted unless they are made on features that have not been completely phased out.
+- Edits to the *fairbench/v1* directory will not be accepted unless they are made on features that have not been completely phased out.
 Documentation does not cover this version of the interface anymore either.
-- Editing the *fairbench/v2/core* directory will be accepted only upon exceptional circumstances, as it its code is heavily opinionated and follows a complex flow to make sure that *errors are always comprehensible*.
+- Editing the *fairbench/v2/core* directory will be accepted only upon exceptional circumstances, as it its code is heavily opinionated on how to both be dynamic and let *errors be comprehensive*.